daniel-sudz/simple-dl/README.md

 # Simple-dl
 Mobile app development (android) for a simple user interface to use the popular youtube-dl tool for downloading videos on the go.
 Made using android studio with Chaquopy 6.2 (python support).

+## Try it out
+Download the current compiled apk from the releases tab.
+Open an issue if something dosn't work.

 ## Built using chaquopy
 Chaquopy is a plugin for android studio that allows you to implement python code into your project without changing anything.